Peter and Magdalena Zehler - late 1880s

 Lawrence Zehler was born January 13 18822, the eleventh child of Peter and Mary Zehler.
 He was baptized Joseph Lawrence at Sacred Heart of Jesus Roman Catholic Church in Bennington, New York.
 Lawrence also remained single and worked as a farm laborer, although he may have spent some time as a sailor.
 In 1900, Lawrence was living with his brother33, Michael and probably helping at the sawmill.
 By 1910, however, he was living in Darien, New York on the dairy farm of Frank Mingle, working as a hired hand51.
 Then in 1920, he was living in Sheldon, New York on the farm of John Almeter52.
 This time he is listed as a servant, but also as "working out", presumably as a farm laborer.
 Lawrence died January 20, 193231, as a result of a farm accident.
 His leg had been caught in a mowing machine and became infected40.
 Lawrence was buried in Bennington Center, presumably in the Sacred Heart of Jesus cemetery.

 Thomas Zehler, was born October 10, 188831, the youngest child of Peter and Mary Zehler.
 He grew up in Bennington and, like his brothers Joseph and Lawrence, remained single throughout his life, working as a farm laborer.
 In 1910, Thomas was still living with his parents, who were retired, and working at "odd jobs"52.
 Then in 1920, he was living on the farm of Edward Beechler, working as a hired hand49.
-Thomas died in Warsaw on August 6, 196931, at the East Side Nursing Home, after a length illness, Warsaw, New York.
+Thomas continuted to work as a laborer on various farms.
+In 1930 the was residing on the farm of Clarence Graff as a hired hand57 and in 1940 he was working for Anthony Kaminski as a herdsman265.
+Thomas died in Warsaw on August 6, 196931, at the East Side Nursing Home, after a lengthy illness.
 He is buried in St. Michael's cemetery in Warsaw, New York.

 These pages are our initial attempt to capture the history and genealogy of the Zehler family.
 If you have comments or additional information which would add to this story, please contact us at the following address: